 - 1. Some requirements of SB 24-113 apply to "youth sports organizations," but not to local governments.
 The local government requirements are contained in Section 2 of the Bill, for codification in Article 7.1 of Title 29 of the Colorado Revised Statutes ("C.R.S.").
 If your organization offers youth sports activities through a for-profit or not-for-profit organization meeting the definition of "youth sports organization," Section 1 of the Bill might apply in whole or in part to the offered youth athletic activities, in which case you should consult your entity's attorney to determine applicable requirements. - 2.
 The Bill references § 29-1-102, C.R.S. for its definition of "local government," which includes statutory towns and cities and their instrumentalities, but expressly excludes home rule cities and towns.
-See § 29-1-102(13), C.R.S. - For codification in § 29-7.1-102, C.R.S. - 4.
-This article will be updated with a link to the model code of conduct when made available by the Department. - 5.
+See § 29-1-102(13), C.R.S. - 3.
+For codification in § 29-7.1-102, C.R.S. - 4.
+The Safer Youth Sports: Model Code of Conduct (Model Code) is intended by the CDEC as a template for organizations offering youth athletic activities and may not be suitable for adoption without modifications to the particulars of your organization.
+If your organization wants to adopt the Model Code, you should consider the potential impacts on your organization's existing policies and procedures and consult your organization's attorney before adopting changes to the model provisions.
+Additionally, the model reporting provisions of the Model Code reflect state-established reporting laws and methods and do not require (internal) reporting within your organization.
+Therefore, if your organization has, or desires to adopt, its own mandatory procedures for reporting misconduct within your organization, you should consider how to apply the existing procedures to, or craft new procedures to address, conduct prohibited of coaches under the Bill. - 5.
 While not specifically required, the Bill's mandate could be read to imply a coach must face consequences for engaging in prohibited conduct in violation of the policy, perhaps after an investigation into, and a finding of, prohibited conduct by the local government.
 Interestingly, investigation requirements and minimum consequences that were included in earlier versions of the Bill were removed prior to the Bill's final passage; but, while the Bill does not contain investigation provisions, employers of paid or volunteer coaches who receive or have actual knowledge of alleged inappropriate conduct should promptly investigate the matter and determine whether any corrective measures should be taken. - 6.
 For codification in §§ 29-7.1-103 and -104, C.R.S. - 7.
 Though not clear from Senate Bill 24-113 itself, it seems the provisions of Senate Bill 24-113 would control over any conflicting provisions of § 24-5-101, C.R.S., which addresses the effect of criminal convictions on employment rights.
 For example, while § 24-5-101(3)(a), C.R.S. generally prohibits statements in a job advertisement or application form that a person with a criminal record may not apply for a position, it creates an exception to the prohibition in cases where another statute prohibits the employment of a person with a criminal record from applying for a particular position.
 As another example, § 24-5-101, C.R.S. states an employer shall consider certain factors when determining whether a conviction disqualifies an applicant from employment, but the Bill, specifically the new § 29-7.1-103(2), C.R.S., categorically makes certain offenses disqualifying for the position of coach of a youth athletic activity, thus making consideration of the factors unnecessary.
 Members should consult closely with their entity's own attorney prior to disqualifying an applicant.